 At the start of your graduate program, you’ll identify problems in health care that can be alleviated or resolved with technology.
 You’ll work closely with physicians and clinicians at WashU’s highly ranked School of Medicine, Barnes Jewish Hospital and St. Louis Children’s Hospital.
 You and your cohort will learn how to not only overcome these challenges, but to raise the funds, develop and protect intellectual property, and craft a business plan that will bring about in real-world solutions.

 Our program is rigorous enough to ensure you’ll learn the skills needed to compete with engineers with years of industry experience while allowing you to shape the program to fit your unique career goals.
 Graduates leave with the tools to start their own companies or take advanced positions in enterprises dedicated to improving health care.
-Once such student, Cassie Davis, who plans to graduate in May 2019, has already received funding for her product
+Once such student, Cassie Davis, who graduated in 2019, has already received funding for her product

 This program is designed for the professional student interested in developing their own products or seeking advanced placement within a medical device company.